nanw1103/parallel-processing-patterns/README.md

 #### Problem

-In some systems, there are triggers.
-A certain operation or processing is needed upon a trigger, normally on a specific target.
+In some systems, there are triggers or events, and certain operation or processing is needed upon a trigger, normally on a specific target.
 E.g., an event-driven system with a cleanup event to indicate "cleanup needed in room1".
 A straightforward approach is, upon the event, to operate in place.
 This is a good approach in many cases due to its simplicity, but challenges arise in complex cases.
 For example:
-1. The event peak speed is higher than the processing part's handle.
+1. The event peak speed is higher than that the processing part can handle.
 2. The processing of the target needs to be unique.
 React on each event leads to unnecessary duplicated operations.
-3. The processing could trigger another event, which leads to another operation, and so on.
+3. _Event Cascading_: The processing could trigger another event, which leads to another operation, and so on.
 This could make the system hard to control when it grows big.

-Especially 3#, let's name it _Operation Cascading_, which we tried hard to avoid in a complex system.

 #### Solution